-PSY 629 Concepts and Clinical Application of Behavior Analysis (3)
+PSY 629 Philosophy and Concepts of Behavior Analysis (3)

 PSY 692A Seminar in Research Methodology (3)*

-2. Continuing Education Practica Courses for Students Preparing to Sit for the Board Certification Exam
+2. Continuing Education Practicum Courses for Students Preparing to Sit for the Board Certification Exam

 XBEH 903 Practicum [Tseng College Continuing Education (CE) Hours]

 To meet a professional requirement, students of this program can enroll in BACB®-approved practicum in which they complete the behavior analytic supervised experience competencies to sit for the BCBA® Examination.
-Students enroll in practica for each semester of the 2-year program (total of 18 CE units of Practica).
-The practica provides opportunities to accrue experience hours at approved sites and/or with program faculty.
+Students enroll in practica for each semester of the two-year program (total of 18 CE units of Practicum).
+The practicum provides opportunities to accrue experience in practicum group meetings and at approved sites and/or within program faculty laboratories.

 Total Units Required for the M.S.
 Degree: 37